 When selecting copyrighted material for your students, it’s important to realise what is and is not allowed.
 The University Library can help with the compilation of a reader or advise on the selection of educational resources for Canvas.
-We ask you to register every copyrighted resource (using this easy form) that you wish to share with your students.
+We ask you to always link to online sources, and otherwise register (using this easy form) copyrighted files that you wish to share with your students.

 Check out the short video we made on this topic: